cdragan/minivulkan/README.md

 Ideas which contribute to reduced executable size:

-* (Windows) Do not depend on MS C runtime.
-C library is linked statically into the executable and caused bloat.
 * Do not perform heap allocations.
 Use static buffers.
 Managing memory increases code size and encourages writing sloppy code.
 In many cases it is possible to write perfectly good programs without using heap allocations.